 Agent: Elise Capron

-Millions of Americans are taking prescription drugs made in China and don't know it-- and pharmaceutical companies are not eager to tell them.
-This probing book examines the implications for the quality and availability of vital medicines for consumers.
+Millions of Americans are taking prescription drugs made in China and don't know it--and pharmaceutical companies are not eager to tell them.
+This is a disturbing, well-researched wake-up call for improving the current system of drug supply and manufacturing.

 Several decades ago, penicillin, vitamin C, and many other prescription and over-the-counter products were manufactured in the United States.
 But with the rise of globalization, antibiotics, antidepressants, birth control pills, blood pressure medicines, cancer drugs, among many others are made in China and sold in the United States.